theodoremoreland/Notes/AWS/Cloud_Practitioner/README.md

 Business Continuity/Disaster Recovery helps you implement processes to keep your business running during a catastrophic event.

-IT Service Catalog helps you to offer cloud services to the business using a model that can help to improve efficiency of providing IT services as well as the productivity of consuming them.
+IT Service Catalog helps you to offer cloud services to the business using a model that can help to improve efficiency of providing IT services as well as the productivity of consuming them." - AWS

 https://aws.amazon.com/professional-services/CAF/